-Apple cider vinegar has been used in folk medicine for centuries, and recently it’s experienced a surge in popularity after some research suggested that a daily shot may play a role in blood sugar management, appetite control, and heart health.
-Naturally, countless companies are capitalizing in on the trend and the market is flooded with a huge range of apple cider vinegars and related products.
+Apple cider vinegar has been used in folk medicine for centuries, and recently it’s experienced a surge in popularity after some research studies suggested that a daily shot may play a role in blood sugar management and appetite control.
+Naturally, countless companies are capitalizing in on the trend and the market is flooded with a huge range of apple cider vinegar and related products.

-Bragg Organic Apple Cider Vinegar
+Best Apple Cider Vinegar

 A hugely popular vinegar that's organic, non-GMO, raw, tasty, and comes with the enzyme-rich "mother."

-Zeal Naturals Apple Cider Vinegar
+Best Apple Cider Vinegar Pills